ChainSafe/forest-iac/README.md

     - `Volume_name`

 ```
-📑  The variables volume_size and volume_name can only be configured if you plan to run Forest Mainnet Infrastructure.
+📑  The variables volume_size and volume_name can only be configured if you plan to run the Forest Mainnet Infrastructure.
 ```

 - Set all necessary environment variables to the terminal permanently by adding them to a shell profile.